 If your goal is to just use Anki more effectively and more efficiently in a practical way…

-Then do you really have time to overthink about the exact data — i.e. “the pErFeCt aLgOriTHm” — instead of actually spending that time creating new cards that will improve your knowledge base?
+Then do you really have time to overthink about the exact data — i.e. “the pErFeCt aLgOriTHm” — instead of actually spending that time creating better cards that will improve your knowledge base?
 Learning how to extract important information from a textbook?

-Even if a study or a tool knew what the “most effective & efficient Anki setting” is…
+Look, even if some garbage news site “knew” what the “most effective & efficient Anki setting” is…

 It HIGHLY likely that it fails to take into account: